 Special Assistant to the Head Coach / Director of Video Services / Scouting

-Billy Lee is in his fourth year with the North Carolina women’s basketball program, and while he will continue as the director of video services and scouting, Lee also earned a new title for the 2013-14 season as Special Assistant to Head Coach Sylvia Hatchell.
+Billy Lee is in his fifth year with the North Carolina women’s basketball program, and while he continues as the director of video services and scouting, Lee was granted a new title back in 2013 as Special Assistant to Head Coach Sylvia Hatchell.